 When is the best time to invite customers to your referral program?
 Although there’s no right or wrong answer, there are ideal times that lead to better conversions.

-One of the essential elements of a referral program is to get customers to join.
-Therefore, inviting people at certain times can often lead to great benefits.
+One of the essential elements of a referral program is getting customers to join.
 You want to make joining your program as easy as possible, and you don’t want to make it seem like a chore to do.
 Picking the most convenient time is key.

 For example, if you’re a property manager looking to find new tenants for empty units, you can send your current residents a message as they’re paying their monthly rent, and offer them a monetary reward for referring new residents.